MaazSiddiqi/zlang/README.md

 `zlang` is a custom programming language developed as an exploratory project around programming language development.
 This project aims to implement a complete language utilizing LLVM as a backend.
 The compiler will compile `zlang` code to LLVM Intermediate Representation (IR) Code, which LLVM can take to further optimize and build binaries on multiple architectures.

-The goal is to build an interprator for the langauge in the future as well.
+The goal is to build an interpretor for the language in the future as well.

 ### Grammar